michaelmickspad/PremiereProWithAutoHotKey/README.md

 # Premiere Pro with AutoHotKey

-README is incomplete, will remove this message when there is a functional version of the project available on github, in its current state, the repo is still being set up
+# THIS PROJECT IS CURRENTLY IN A PRE-ALPHA NON-VIABLE STATE!
+PLEASE COME BACK LATER!
+THIS MESSAGE WILL BE REMOVED WHEN THERE IS A USABLE VERSION OF THE PROJECT

 ## Overview (Please Read)

 This is my own version of the Premiere Pro editing help scripts originally created by Taran Van Hemert.
-He is a fantastic video editor, but his code is... he's a great video editor.

 Many of his implementations are perfectly fine and functional, but to the average user (or even many power users), sifting through a large amount of code that was primarily written for one person's specific setup can be difficult, and making an easier to use and configure version of what Taran had built is what this project aims to achieve.